Skip to main content

 Core API Reference

-The PenguinCore class serves as the central coordinator for the entire Penguin AI assistant, orchestrating interactions between various subsystems.
+The PenguinCore class serves as the central coordinator for the entire Penguin AI assistant, orchestrating interactions between various subsystems with event-driven architecture and advanced conversation management.

 Overview